 Units 1 and 2 went online in 1963, each with a generation capacity of 704 megawatts.
 At the time, they were the largest operating units in the world.
 A third unit became operational in 1970, with a summer net generating capacity of 971 MW.
 In 1985, a barge-unloading facility was added so that coal could be delivered by barge as well as by train and truck.

 Paradise units 1 and 2 were retired in 2017.
 After a detailed review of fuel, transmission, economic and environmental impacts, as well as reviewing public input, on Feb.
 14, 2019, the TVA Board of Directors approved the retirement of Paradise Unit 3, which ceased operation in February 2020, effectively closing the plant.

-TVA invested approximately $1 billion to build a gas-fired plant that to replace Paradise units 1 and 2.
-The new combined cycle plant was opened in April of 2017.
+TVA invested approximately $1 billion to build a gas-fired plant to replace Paradise units 1 and 2.
+The new combined cycle plant was opened in April 2017.

 TVA is required to report annually to the Environmental Protection Agency on the amounts of chemicals released by its fossil-fuel plants.
 Check here for the latest data on Paradise.